 Meters can print more than postage on your mailpieces.
 You can add a personalized message or your company’s branding to envelopes, too, which boosts your visibility.

-Envelopes with messages specific to the recipient—as simple as “Kate, your offer is inside!”—are shown to be effective: 84% of consumers surveyed said they were more likely to open a piece of mail if it is personalized to them.3
+Envelopes with messages specific to the recipient—as simple as “Kate, your offer is inside!”—are shown to be effective: In a survey of U.S. consumers, 90% of respondents said they find marketing content personalization “very” or “somewhat” appealing.3

-Metered mail offers true value for small and medium businesses.
+Metered mail offers true value for small- and medium-sized businesses.
 By using a postage meter, you can save on the cost of postage, cut down the time it takes to send out mail and focus on growth.

 Interested in how metered mail works and how it can benefit your business?
-Read our article: “Metered Mail 101: The Benefits of Digital Meters”Close
+Read our article: “Metered Mail 101: The Benefits of Digital Meters.”